10 Real Estate Email Templates To Make The Transaction Process Smoother

 Once a transaction has been successfully completed, you may want to send one final message to your client to offer them any assistance they may need with closing documents or post-closing procedures.

-This helps maintain a positive image of your real estate firm and may even earn you repeat business.
+This helps maintain a positive image of your real estate firm and may even earn you repeat business through referrals.

 You’ll want to use an email template like this once the deal has closed and all the seller’s responsibilities have been met.